MinnowBoard-org/website/pages/minnowboard-3/minnowboard-3.md

 ## Meet MinnowBoard 3

-*Disclaimer:The information provided on this page is intended for informational purposes only and is subject to change without notice.
+*Disclaimer: The information provided on this page is intended for informational purposes only and is subject to change without notice.
 The MinnowBoard.org Foundation may also make improvements and/or changes in the products, pricing and/or the programs described in this information at any time without notice.*

 ![MinnowBoard 3 - Top](pages/minnowboard-3/board-coming-soon.png)